 The Remuneration and Nomination Committee is responsible for assisting the Board in determining the Company's remuneration policy and its application to the CEO, senior executives and Directors.

-Our approach to remuneration, including the quantum of the Director fees and the 2020 remuneration outcomes for the CEO and ELT, is set out in our Remuneration Report, which forms part of our 2020 Annual Report.
+Our approach to remuneration, including the quantum of the Director fees and the 2021 remuneration outcomes for the executive KMP, is set out in our Remuneration Report, which forms part of our 2021 Annual Report.